Cyclone Namu

 The system impacted the Solomon Islands, Vanuatu and New Caledonia and caused over 100 deaths, as well as varying amounts of damage to the island nations.
 As a result, the name Namu was later retired from the lists of tropical cyclone names for the South Pacific by the World Meteorological Organization.

 The storm's slow motion allowed for prolonged periods of heavy rainfall, resulting in phenomenal flooding across the Solomon Islands.
 The islands of Malaita and Guadalcanal experienced the most significant damage from Namu.
 Coastal areas of the former were severely damaged by rough seas and strong winds, especially along the eastern side where entire villages were destroyed.
 Meanwhile, on the island of Guadalcanal, a village of 43 people had only 5 survivors.
-Moreover, Cyclone Namu flooded 75% of the Guadalcanal's plains.
+Moreover, Cyclone Namu flooded 75% of Guadalcanal's plains.
 In addition, 22% of homes were either damaged or destroyed on the island.

 Across the Solomon Island group, schools, buildings, electricity, water supplies, roads, communication systems, forests, and agriculture sustained widespread damage.
 In some regions, nearly all homes were destroyed.
 Mudslides destroyed roads, bridges, water pipes and drainage systems.
 Crops such as cocoa, copra, coffee, and rice were destroyed.
 Villages throughout the entire island group sustained severe damage.
 Overall, approximately 90,000 people, one third of the country's population, were reported as homeless.
 In all, Cyclone Namu was responsible for at least 150 deaths, mostly from flooding and landslides.
 Property damage and economic losses across the Solomon Islands totaled $25 million and $100 million (1986 USD) respectively.
 During the aftermath of the storm, the government of the Solomon Islands declared a national state of emergency.
 Meanwhile, the United Kingdom, Papua New Guinea, the United States, and Japan also sent supplies and goods to the Solomon Islands.